mixxxdj/mixxx/CONTRIBUTING.md

 ### Use of AI

-The use of AI assistant is welcome in any contributions, but we expect the author of the PR to precisely understand any changes they would be submitting, thus ask them to review any generated content to ensure it is relevant and hallucination-free.
-As PR review is a constant challenge due to core member's time, if a Mixxx members suspects a PR to be exclusively vibe-coded and providing no value, they are allowed to close them right away with an automated notice, as following:
+The use of AI to assist the creation of a contribution is acceptable, but we expect the author of any PR to precisely understand all changes they have made, and we will ask authors to self-review all generated content to ensure it is relevant and hallucination-free.
+Due to the potentially large waste of time reviewing poor LLM code, the Mixxx Core Team has zero tolerance for ineffective vibes-based code produced by LLMs that are not fully understood by the PR author.

-> Thanks for your contribution in Mixxx.
-Unfortunately, it looks like the change you are submitting is exclusively written by AI and does not match with our level of expectation.
-For this matter, we are going to close this PR, but if you expect this decision to be unfair or incorrect, please feel free to provide a review of your own PR and justify the code diff.
-We appreciate that you may not be an expert in technologies used in Mixxx, but we believe that our time can be better invested than providing advice to an LLM.
-> Please check the CONTRIBUTING guideline for further details

-Please remember that these kind of abusive are particularly disrespectful to the Mixxx contributors, and we reserve ourself the right to ban any users that would repeatedly do so.
+If a Mixxx member suspects that a PR is vibe-coded and provides little-to-no value, they may close it with a templated notice such as following:

+> We encourage thoughtful contributions and welcome the use of AI tools, as long as the author fully understands and reviews all changes.
+However, pull requests relying solely on AI-generated code without proper understanding may be closed to maintain the project's quality and to use our reviewing resources effectively.
+> Repeated low-quality submissions or unresponsiveness to feedback may result in removal from the project.
+Please review our CONTRIBUTING guidelines for more details.
+Thank you for supporting Mixxx!

+We have received a number of such pull requests and they are a drain on our limited reviewing resources.
+Repeat offenders producing multiple poor-quality contributions and who are not responsive to advice or change requests may be banned from the project.

 ## Git Workflow